-Join Terri Wagner for an in-depth discussion in this video Verifying the requirements task list, part of Developing Project Requirements.
+Join Terri Wagner for an in-depth discussion in this video Verifying the requirements task list, part of Project Management Foundations: Requirements.

 Lynda.com is a PMI Registered Education Provider.
 This course qualifies for professional development units (PDUs).
 To view the activity and PDU details for this course, click here.

 The PMI Registered Education Provider logo is a registered mark of the Project Management Institute, Inc.